 The media portrayed it otherwise.

-You know, how do you have Duke Lacrosse spin out of control the way that did and how wrong they were?
+You know, how do you have Duke La Crosse spin out of control the way that did and how wrong they were?

-Or UVA in the rape case, or Ferguson, Missouri and Freddie Gray, those cops are all going down.
+Or UVA in the rape case or Ferguson, Missouri and Freddie Gray.

-We were the only ones to say no, they're not.
+We were the only ones to say, no, they're not.

-It's not gonna happen.
+It's not going to happen.

-In Duke LaCrosse's case, I actually went to Garden City, Long Island, met with some of the kids and some of the families, and actually did my own digging.
+In Duke LaCrosse's case, I actually went to Garden City, Long Island, met with some of the kids and some of the families, and I actually did my own digging.

 In the Trayvon Martin, George Zimmerman case, I actually went down to Florida and interviewed people myself.